Feng Shui Basics

 Broken items left in daily view

 Loose handles, dead bulbs, sticking doors, worn blinds, leaks, and half-working fixtures create constant low-level friction.
-Feng shui usually gets stronger when maintenance improves.
+Feng shui gets stronger when maintenance improves.

 3